 - Do not over bake them or make them too much golden as then oatmeal cookies will become hard.
 A way to test is with a spoon or fork press the top of the cookie.
 It should not create any impression on it.

-- Keep the tray outside for 2 to 3 minutes.
+- Remove the tray from the oven and allow the cookies to cool on the pan for 2 to 3 minutes.

 - Then using oven mitts and a spatula remove the cookie and place them on a wired rack.